top of page

 • Sep 27, 2025

-• 1 min read
+• 2 min read

 Having led multiple portfolio-level programs involving hundreds of professionals, I’ve seen firsthand the transformative impact of workforce development.
 Our work with utilities has made one thing clear: investing in people isn’t optional—it’s essential.
 Workforce investments foster transparency, strengthen compliance, and align stakeholders around shared goals.

 Multiyear programs present a powerful opportunity to build local talent pipelines through internships, mentorships, and targeted training.
 This not only supports long-term delivery but also ensures consultants feel their growth is valued—while communities benefit and thrive.
-In today’s challenging economic climate, and with utilities facing a widening workforce gap, the case for a win-win approach has never been stronger.
+In today’s challenging economic climate, with utilities facing a widening workforce gap, the case for a win-win approach has never been stronger.
 Doing good and doing well can—and should—go hand in hand.

 In consulting, the focus often leans heavily toward client outcomes, sometimes at the expense of employee development.
 That imbalance is perplexing, especially when the potential for mutual benefit is so clear.
 This is why I’m energized by the infrastructure and utility sectors, where the urgent need for skilled talent makes workforce development a strategic imperative.